Julian Cope

 10th September 1676 the Death of Gerrard Winstanley

-Three hundred and thirty-five years ago today, the most Visionary and Prophetic reformer of the entire English Civil War period died at the age of sixty-seven.
-Thrust into the revolutionary times surrounding Oliver Cromwell’s execution of King Charles I, Gerrard … Continue reading
+On this day in 1676, the most Visionary and Prophetic reformer of the entire English Civil War period died at the age of sixty-seven.
+Thrust into the revolutionary times surrounding Oliver Cromwell’s execution of King Charles I, Gerrard Winstanley was … Continue reading

-Friedrich Nietzsche died one hundred and eleven years ago today.
-But who dares to celebrate the death in an insane asylum of this radical thinker, whose works – admittedly violated, even in places re-written, by his self-serving sister – contributed … Continue reading
+Who dares to celebrate the death in an insane asylum of this radical thinker, whose works – admittedly violated, even in places re-written, by his self-serving sister – contributed so much of demerit to the vile Nazi war machine of … Continue reading